PaulSolt/TestingTimeStarter/Testing Time Lesson.md

 ## 14 Too Much Code, Let's Extract to a Class

+1. Create a new code file called TrialPeriod.swift

-Move `class TrialPeriod` to TrialPeriod.swift
+2. Move `class TrialPeriod` to TrialPeriod.swift

-Build and run, verify unit tests still pass (add to unit test target if it fails to find symbols)
+3. Build and run, verify unit tests still pass (add to unit test target if it fails to find symbols)

+4. For logic tests (Host Application unchecked), make sure to add all source files to your Unit Test Target

 ## 15. Test Trial Is Not Expired on Start